 Virtual numbers: A better way to do conditional call forwarding

-Call forwarding is often necessary if you don’t want to miss important phone calls.
+Call forwarding is often necessary if you don’t want to miss important phone calls and more effectively manage call overflow.
 But the way it’s handled by most carriers is clunky and can’t handle many business-specific scenarios that come up.

 Instead of relying on a traditional phone carrier, a virtual phone number gives you more options.
 It’s easier to configure call forwarding, call routing, or a custom ring order using a simple on-screen interface.
 You can handle your incoming calls in a truly conditional way, rather than the on-or-off options of phone carriers.
 Plus, as long as you have WiFi, you can use a virtual number from anywhere.